Division of Biology and Medicine

 Biology and Health and Human Biology Advisors

 Once a student declares a Biology or Health and Human Biology concentration, navigating their time at Brown can be complex.
-To ensure students receive comprehensive support, every concentrator is assigned both a Concentration Advisor and a Faculty Advisor, who remain consistent throughout their time at Brown.
+To ensure students receive comprehensive support, every concentrator is assigned both a BUE Advisor and a Faculty Concentration Advisor, who remain consistent throughout their time at Brown.
 This dual-advising structure provides students with a balanced approach to academic planning, exploration, and growth.
-The Concentration Advisor ensures students stay on track with curricular requirements and university policies, while the Faculty Advisor offers guidance in research, career exploration, and broader academic goals.
+The BUE Advisor ensures students stay on track with curricular requirements and university policies, while the Faculty Concentration Advisor offers guidance in research, career exploration, and broader academic goals.
 Together, these advisors help students make informed curricular and co-curricular decisions that align with their interests and goals.

-The Concentration Advisor
+The BUE Advisor

-The Faculty Advisor
+The Faculty Concentration Advisor

-Faculty Advisors are faculty members from across the departments and academic units within the Division of Biology and Medicine.
-Once declared, each student is assigned a Faculty Advisor who remains their primary faculty advisor throughout their time at Brown.
-Faculty Advisors provide mentorship and subject-specific expertise to help students make the most of their academic and professional experiences within their concentration.
+Faculty Concentration Advisors are faculty members from across the departments and academic units within the Division of Biology and Medicine.
+Once declared, each student is assigned a Faculty Concentration Advisor who remains their primary faculty advisor throughout their time at Brown.
+Faculty Concentration Advisors provide mentorship and subject-specific expertise to help students make the most of their academic and professional experiences within their concentration.
 They support students in the following areas:

 Students benefit from the combined expertise of both advisors, ensuring they receive structured academic advising and personalized advising tailored to their individual goals.